-While it’s obviously adequate and provides the reptiles with food, water and shelter, what is commercially done behind the scenes to produce reptiles, should not be confused with how best to care for your pet reptile.
+While it’s obviously adequate and provides the reptiles with food, water and shelter, what is commercially done behind the scenes to produce reptiles, should not be confused with how best to provide long term care for your pet reptile.

 In reality, most young reptiles spend a very short period of their long lives in this minimalistic setup before moving off to the pet store and a much larger, decorated enclosure.
 Additionally, in commercial breeding the animals are usually retired early to ensure maximum breeding production and then are sold off to pet stores where they eventually become beloved pets.

 While we understand and support the pet business, we have no interest in this level of care for a pet reptile.
 Personally, we find minimalistic setups to be extremely boring for us as reptile enthusiasts as well as for the pet and let’s face it, you didn’t come to CustomReptileHabitats.com looking for tubs and racks did you?

 Unless you’re planning to become a reptile breeder or large collector, we encourage you to avoid this option for your pet reptile and provide them with a larger, more suitable habitat that both you and your pet will enjoy throughout their lifetime.